 Proof.
 Step 1.
 We first reduce to the case when S is normal and both X and S are irreducible.
-The main subtlety is that the concept of irreducibility is not étale-local.
-We shall use the irreducible component decomposition of noetherian algebraic spaces; see Proposition A.2.11.
-We may replace S with the schematic image of the separated finite type map $f: X \to S$ , so $\mathscr{O}S \to f\mathscr{O}X$ is injective.
-Thus, S is reduced and f carries each irreducible component $X_i$ of X onto a dense subset of an irreducible component $S{j(i)}$ of S. In particular, the generic point of $X_i$ is carried to the generic point of $S{j(i)}$ .
-Writing $R_X$ and $R_S$ to denote the coordinate rings of the schemes of generic points, the preceding says exactly that $R_S \to R_X$ is a faithfully flat ring extension.
+The main subtlety is that irreducibility is not étale-local.
+We shall use the irreducible component decomposition of noetherian algebraic spaces; see Proposition A.2.3.
+We may replace S with the schematic image of the separated finite type map $f: X \to S$, so $\mathcal{O}S \to f\mathcal{O}X$ is injective.
+Thus, S is reduced and for each irreducible component S_j of S, there is an irreducible component $X{i(j)}$ of X that is carried onto a dense subset of S_j by f.
+In particular, the generic point of $X{i(j)}$ is carried to the generic point of S_j .
+Writing R_X and R_S to denote the coordinate rings of the schemes of generic points, the preceding says exactly that $R_S \to R_X$ is a faithfully flat ring extension.
 This latter formulation has the advantage that (unlike irreducible components) it is compatible with passing to quasi-compact étale covers of X and S.

-Let the finite map $\widetilde{S} \to S$ denote the normalization of S in its scheme of generic points (see Lemma 2.3.4 and the discussion preceding it).
-We claim that f uniquely factors through a (necessarily separated, finite type, and schematically dominant) map $\widetilde{f}: X \to \widetilde{S}$ .
+Let the finite map $S \to S$ denote the normalization of S in its scheme of generic points (see Lemma 2.3.4 and the discussion preceding it).
+We claim that f uniquely factors through a (necessarily separated, finite type, and schematically dominant) map $\tilde{f}: X \to \tilde{S}$.
 This is well-known in the scheme case, and to handle the general case we use étale descent for morphisms: by the claimed uniqueness we may work étale-locally on S to reduce to the case when it is a scheme, and we can then work over an étale scheme cover of X to reduce to the case when X is also a scheme.

-By using $\widetilde{f}$ , we may replace S with $\widetilde{S}$ to reduce to the case when S is normal.
+By using f, we may replace S with S to reduce to the case when S is normal.
 We may pass to connected components so that X and S are both connected and hence are irreducible.

 Step 2.
 Now we make a digression, and prove Theorem 1.2.1 whenever S is an excellent noetherian scheme and X is arbitrary (e.g., not necessarily normal).
 This generality will be useful in Step 3.
 By Proposition 2.2.1 it suffices to treat the case when X is normal.
 By Step 1 we may assume that both X and S are normal and connected.
-This case is asserted in [R1, Prop.
-2], granting general facts about quotients of algebraic spaces by finite groups.
-For the convenience of the reader, we explain the argument in terms of the theory of such quotients that we reviewed in §2.3 (resting on the use of quotient stacks).
+For the convenience of the reader, we explain the argument in terms of the theory of quotients that we reviewed in §2.3 (resting on the use of quotient stacks).